Nixxs/cora/README.md

 # cora
-python project for development of my personal AI voice assistant.
+python project for development of a Conversation Optimized Robot Assistant.

 Project Dependancies:
 - Python 3.11.6